euphoriys/bedrockserver/README.md

 ## Create a Minecraft Bedrock Server using Termux on Android

 > [!IMPORTANT]
 > To set up your Minecraft Bedrock Server, begin by downloading [Termux](https://f-droid.org/repo/com.termux_1000.apk).
 Once installed, launch Termux and allow it to complete the initial setup process.
 When ready, enter the following command and wait for it to complete.
-After that enter this command bellow to setup your environment
+After that, enter this command bellow to setup your environment

 ```bash